How To Say Do In Asl

 Here's a breakdown of common situations where you might use "do" in English, and how to express those ideas in ASL:

 • "Do" as an auxiliary verb in questions: English uses "do" to form questions, such as "Do you understand?" or "Do you want coffee?"
 In ASL, you simply sign the question directly, without the "do."
-For example, "YOU UNDERSTAND?" (accompanied by raised eyebrows) or "YOU WANT COFFEE?" (also with raised eyebrows and a questioning facial expression).
+As an example, "YOU UNDERSTAND?" (accompanied by raised eyebrows) or "YOU WANT COFFEE?" (also with raised eyebrows and a questioning facial expression).
 The non-manual markers (facial expressions) are crucial for conveying that you're asking a question.

-• "Do" for emphasis: Sometimes, "do" is used to emphasize a statement, such as "I do want to go!"
+• "Do" for emphasis: Sometimes, "do" is used to highlight a statement, such as "I do want to go!"
 In ASL, emphasis is typically conveyed through facial expressions, intensity of signing, and repetition.
 You might sign "I WANT GO!
 REALLY WANT!" using a strong, emphatic expression and perhaps repeating the sign for "WANT."

 • "Do" meaning "to accomplish" or "to complete": In cases where "do" implies accomplishing something or finishing a task, ASL would use signs like FINISH, COMPLETE, or ACCOMPLISH.
-For example, instead of "I did my homework," you'd sign "I HOMEWORK FINISH."
+Take this: instead of "I did my homework," you'd sign "I HOMEWORK FINISH."

 Understanding these nuances is crucial for accurate and natural communication in ASL.
 It's not about finding a single sign for "do," but rather about understanding the underlying meaning and choosing the sign that best represents that meaning in the context of the sentence.